pemo11/xkompendium/XProgrammingGuide.md

 ﻿# The little X# programming guide

-Disclaimer: This is not a complete guide neither a rehash of the official X# documentation.
+Disclaimer: This is neither a complete guide nor a rehash of the official X# documentation.

 So what is it?
 Its a light introduction to the X# language by using examples instead of textual descriptions.
 Its aimed for developers who alreay know a language like VO, Visual Basic or even C# and like to start with X#.